Month: August 2022

 What is a Purchase Order?

-A purchase order (PO) is a document created by a buyer (your organization) and issued to a seller (a vendor) that indicates the buyer’s intention to purchase goods.
+A purchase order is a document your organization sends to a vendor that indicates the your intention to purchase goods.
 It is a legally binding document that specifies what items are to be purchased, and provides details such as item quantities, pricing, delivery timeframe, and payment terms.
+Purchase orders, at times, are used to purchase services, though the variability of project deliverables and timelines may prompt the need for additional service contracts and agreements.

 Types of Purchase Orders